Allegheny-Computer-Science-300-S2021/lab01-hadenwIV/writing/reflection.md

 Please write below this line to address the above-mentioned points.
 Replace the word,  with your response.

 ### First Tool
- `SIFT`
+ SIFT

  1. What kind of research is this method or tool used for?
- `SIFT is a prediction tool that uses the  state of having the same or similar relation, relative position, or structure of amino acids.
-The predictions are the effect of coding variants on protein function  `
+ SIFT is a prediction tool that uses the  state of having the same or similar relation, relative position, or structure of amino acids.
+The predictions are the effect of coding variants on protein function

  2. How does this method or tool work?
 What does it do?
- `SIFT looks at the composition of amino acids and computes the score.
+ SIFT looks at the composition of amino acids and computes the score.
 Using an algorithm a SIFT score is a normalized probability of observing the new amino acid at that position, and ranges from 0 to 1.
-A value of between 0 and 0.05 is predicted to affect protein function Using the HumVar and HumDiv data to Ensembl, RefSeq and UCSC Known ids using the UniProtKB id mapping tool `
+A value of between 0 and 0.05 is predicted to affect protein function Using the HumVar and HumDiv data to Ensembl, RefSeq and UCSC Known ids using the UniProtKB id mapping tool.

  3. Why do you think that this method or tool was necessary to develop?
  `This was most likely developed as a much more efficient way to identify what